-In 2022, more than 3,000 Illinoisans died of opioid overdose.
+In 2022, more than 3,000 Illinoisans died of opioid overdose.1

 To hold companies responsible for their roles in the opioid crisis, the Illinois Attorney General has engaged in multiple investigations, lawsuits, and settlements with opioid manufacturers, distributors, and chain pharmacies.
-The funds from the settlements will support recovery in communities hardest hit by the opioid crisis and throughout the state.1
+The funds from the settlements will support recovery in communities hardest hit by the opioid crisis and throughout the state.2

 Settlements Overview

 The Illinois Attorney General, along with attorneys general for numerous other states, filed lawsuits against prescription opioid distributors, manufacturers, and dispensers to seek recovery for their unfair and deceptive practices in the marketing, sale, and distribution of these drugs.
 These lawsuits led to numerous national multistate settlement agreements with various participants in the prescription opioid market.
-As a result of these efforts, Illinois expects to receive more than $1.3 billion in settlement monies by 2038, to be used in all parts of the state to abate the opioid crisis.
+As a result of these efforts, Illinois expects to receive more than $1.4 billion in settlement monies by 2038, to be used in all parts of the state to abate the opioid crisis.

-Updated information on the status of national opioid settlements can be found at:
+Updated information on the status of national opioid settlements can be found at: National Opioids Settlement (nationalopioidsettlement.com)

 Settlements Payments